-Intervention 1.2.g: Review the Funding Framework to Improve Access to LED Funding
+Intervention 1.2.g: Review the framework to improve access to economic development funding

-The Province requires an integrated LED funding mechanism to assist local government in accessing funds for local economic development initiatives.
-Funding is currently available through various agencies and departments; however, access to these funding sources is often sites as a major constraint for local government.
+The Province needs to review its funding framework to improve access to economic development funding.
+This requires a funding policy review in order to improve the magnitude and percentage of applicants that access funding for economic development purposes, while at the same time increasing the actual amount of funds disbursed.
+Funding is currently available through various agencies and departments.
+However, access to these funds is often cited as a major constraint to economic development.
 This intervention aims at reviewing the current funding framework, to ensure that access to funding is improved.
+The Province should explore the possibility of providing equity funding as an alternative to debt funding.
+The Province should also aim to increase access to prefeasibility funding, and also explore the possibility of having an integrated LED funding mechanism to assist local government in accessing funds for local economic development initiatives.
 The Province must ensure that a level of coordination is achieved between all funding departments and institutions in order to consolidate funding that is available for LED implementation.
 This will require regular engagement between development finance institutions and the various national and provincial departments that allocate funding to LED initiatives in order to align funding priorities and jointly make decisions about the allocation of funding.
 In addition, the Province must ensure that local government is sufficiently capacitated to access funding through capacity building, while additional funding is made available to local government to develop marketable business plans, in turn assisting local government in motivating for funding from other funding sources.